Secondary schools and colleges

 We hope to inspire secondary school and college students - through discover days, explore days, science events and more - to pursue computer science as a study and career path.

-If you would like your school or college to work with the School, please get in touch.
+If you would like your school or college to work with us, please get in touch.

 Because computer science at The University of Manchester is a mathematical programming degree course, and the majority of these courses require an A-level in Mathematics, this day is best suited to students studying this qualification.